tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                | Load |
                +------+
 ~~~~
-{: #bottom-stack title="FAS or VPN label at bottom of label stack."}
+{: #bottom-stack title="NRP Selector as VPN label at bottom of label stack."}

-Dedicated identifier as FAS:
+Dedicated identifier as NRP Selector:

-> An NRP Policy may include an identifier FAS field that is carried
+> An NRP Policy may define a dedicated identifier as NRP Selector that is carried
-in a field in the packet in order to associate it to the NRP supporting a Slice-Flow Aggregate,
+in packets associated with the Slice-Flow Aggregate,
-independent of the forwarding address or MPLS forwarding label that is bound to
+independent of the forwarding address or MPLS forwarding label bound to
 the destination.
 Routers within the NRP domain can use the forwarding
 address (or MPLS forwarding label) to determine the forwarding next-hop(s),
-and use the FAS field in the packet to infer the specific forwarding treatment that needs to be applied on
+and use the NRP Selector field in the packet to infer the specific forwarding treatment that needs to be applied on
 the packet.

-> The FAS, in this case, can be carried in one of multiple fields in the packet, depending on
+> The NRP Selector, in this case, can be carried in one of multiple fields in the packet, depending on
 the dataplane used.
-For example, in MPLS networks, the FAS can be
+For example, in MPLS networks, the NRP Selector can be
 encoded within an MPLS label that is carried in the packet's MPLS label stack.
-All packets that belong to the same Slice-Flow Aggregate may carry the same FAS in the
+All packets that belong to the same Slice-Flow Aggregate may carry the same NRP Selector in the
 MPLS label stack.
-It is also possible to have multiple FAS's map
+It is also possible to have multiple NRP Selector's map
 to the same Slice-Flow Aggregate.

-> In some cases, the position of the FAS may not be at a fixed position
+> In some cases, the position of the NRP Selector may not be at a fixed position
 in the MPLS label header.
-In this case, the FAS label can show up in any
+In this case, the NRP Selector label can show up in any
 position in the MPLS label stack.
 To enable a transit router to identify
-the position of the FAS label, a Forwarding Actions Indicator (FAI) special purpose label
+the position of the NRP Selector label, a Network Action Indicator (NAI) special purpose label
-can be used to indicate the presence of a FAS in the MPLS label stack as shown in {{sli-sl}}.
+can be used to indicate the presence of a NRP Selector in the MPLS label stack as shown in {{sli-sl}}.

 ~~~~
-     SR Adj-SID:          FAS: 1001
+     SR Adj-SID:          NRP Selector: 1001
         9012: P1-P2
         9023: P2-PE2